MMZK1526/Haskell-RM/README.md

 L3: R0- L2 L4
 ```

-Like `B`, `W` is also not computable, and the proof is also similar.
+Like `B`, `W` is also not computable, and the proof is similar.
 Firstly, notice that if f(x) = y, then the Register Machine corresponding to f (if exists) must take at leat y steps to calculate the result, because the result is in R0 which starts with 0, but each step increment R0 by at most 1.
 In particular, we have `W(n) >= B(n)` for all n.

 Let us refer back to the machine that has n + 2 lines and produces 2n.
 It takes 2n + 4 steps to execute: each line except the first is reached twice plus the final implicit Halt.
 Now assume `W` is computable by a machine `R` with `l` lines, using the same construction for `R'` in the Busy Beaver proof, we end up with a machine with 2l + 10 lines and 2(l + 7) + 2(2l + 10) + X + 2 steps of execution, where X is the number of steps for `R` with input 2l + 10.
 Therefore the number of steps for `R'` is at least `X + 1 >= W(2l + 10) + 1`.
 However, `W(2l + 10)` is by definition the upper bound of number of steps `R'` could take, contradiction.

-### Universal Register Machine

-TODO
+It is time to discuss the famous Halting Problem.
+Simply speaking, we would like to know if a Register Machine would terminate under a given input.
+While we can easily "eye-ball" simple machines to know if it halts, there is no general algorithm that can determine ternimation for any Register Machines.
+In other words, the Halting Problem is undecidable.

+We can define a function `H` that takes the list encoding of the Gödel number of a machine as well as a series of arguments, returning 1 if the input machine terminates with the input arguments, otherwise 0.
+Clearly, `H` is a total function.

+The most iconic proof for the incomputability of `H` introduces a wrapper around it and produces a contradiction.
+Here, however, we will prove that `H`, if computable, can be used to build a Register Machine for the Busy Beaver function `B`.

+For any natural number n, we can develop a Register Machine that generates the Gödel number of all n-line Register Machine such that the register indices are between 0 and n - 1 while the line numbers are between 0 and n.
+It is clear that all Register Machines with n lines are equivalent to one of these, because such machines can declare at most n registers, and all line numbers not between 0 and n - 1 have the same behaviour as line n (namely implicit Halt).

+We can imagine that such a machine is enormous, but it is feasible: one approach is to iterate through all numbers between 0 and M, then decode it piece by piece and check if the registers and line numbers are within the range, where M is the Gödel number of the machine with n lines of `R{n-1}- n n`.

+With this machine and the [URM](#URM), one can simulate the execution of the generated machines one by one, and return the largest R0 value in each simulation.
+There is one caveat, however, as the simulation would last forever if the corresponding machine does not terminate on input 0.
+But if we have a machine that solves the Halting Problem, we can use it to check for termination and ignore those that does not finish.
+In this way, we are effectively building a machine corresponding to `B`.
+Therefore, the Halting Problem function `H` is not computable.

+We will end this long section with a final remark on Wheezy Weavers.
+If a n-line Register Machine executes with more steps than `W(n)`, clearly it is not going to terminate.
+This not only gives us another proof on the incomputability of `W`, but also a stronger result: if a function `f` is greater than `W`, namely `f(n) > W(n)` for all n, then `f` is not computable.
+If not, we can run the machine for `f` first before simulating the exeuction with an extended URM that also keeps track of the number of steps.
+If the number is greater than `f(n)`, we can immediately determine that the machine does not terminate, which is impossible.

 ## CLI